 Only one appeal can be lodged each academic year.

 Entry to the Sixth Form

 The school has a large Sixth Form.
 There are approximately 310 students, a result of the very high continuation rate from Year 11 and a very welcome and confident group of newcomers.

-Our Sixth Form is incredibly popular with external students, a prospectus and application form are issued in the autumn term (available on the website all year) and the Head of Sixth Form visits local High Schools.
+Our Sixth Form is incredibly popular with external students; a prospectus and application form is issued in the autumn term (available on the website all year) and the Head of Sixth Form visits local High Schools.

 The Sixth Form prospectus gives details of courses, entry requirements and life in the Sixth Form.
 At present, our entry requirement is 2 grade As and 3 grade Bs at GCSE along with confirmation of the predicted grades from the student's school.

 Applications for the Sixth Form are invited all year, however we close applications mid-January, after which places may not be available on all courses.

 The admission number for Year 12 external applicants is approximately 50, with approximately 155 internal and external applicants expected to be admitted.

 Sixth Form places are in demand.
 For new applicants to the school an induction afternoon is offered in June when applicants can meet, enjoy a free buffet and remind themselves of the challenges and tremendous opportunities that lie ahead.
 On GCSE results day we would ask that you register for Sixth Form providing you have had an offer of a place, and you have gained the necessary 2 grade As and 3 grade Bs.
 Each student is given guidance again to give the best possible advice on ‘A' level choices and future careers in the light of their GCSE results.
 Students unable to attend must accept their place and confirm their final subject choices by email or telephone.